Is the Center and property wheelchair accessible?

 We have a no drone policy at the Center, as they can disturb wildlife and other visitors.

 Do you allow snowshoeing and cross-country skiing on the trails?

 Yes.
 Snowshoeing and cross country skis are welcome on the trails.
 Cross-country skiers are welcome at Schlitz Audubon, however our multi-use trail system is not groomed for skiing.
-We have snowshoes available to members for complimentary use on our trails.
+We have snowshoes that fit ages 10+ available to members for complimentary use on our trails.
 Non-members can rent them for $10.
 We do not have skis.